TrueFiEng/Waffle/docs/source/matchers.rst

 Change balance
 --------------
-Testing whether the transaction changes balance of an account
+Testing whether the transaction changes the balance of the account

 .. code-block:: ts